jmarcgit/Windows-10-Docker/README.md

 Known issues :
 - When removing images or containers sometimes physical layers aren't removed from the disk.
 This means that disk usage will grow and some cleaning will be needed after a while.
 (Stop docker service, run docker-ci-zap in order to remove the $Env:ProgramData\docker directory and start docker service again)
 - Windows 10 could complain about unregistered Windows copy.
 The problem was introduced by recent Windows update patches.
-A system reboot solves the problem for me.
-Looks like this happens when running a container whose base system version doesn't match the Windows 10 system version (eg running a 1903 container in a 1909 system)
+A system reboot solves the problem for me